Bandaranayake Central College, Veyangoda

-Bandaranayake Central College, Veyangoda (Sinhala:වේයන්ගොඩ බණ්ඩාරනායක මධ්ය විද්යාලය), also known as “Veyangoda Central College (VCC)”, is a National school in Sri Lanka.
+Bandaranayake Central College, Veyangoda (Sinhala:වේයන්ගොඩ බණ්ඩාරනායක මධ්ය විද්යාලය), also known as Veyangoda Central College, is a national school in Sri Lanka.
 The school was originally one of the three first Central Colleges established under the education reforms of late Hon.
 C. W. W. Kannangara, who introduced free education in Sri Lanka.
-Today about 2640 students are studying from grade 6 to 13 and academic staff of 135 are engaged in the teaching process.
+Today about 3270 students are studying from grade 6 to 13 and academic staff of 175 are engaged in the teaching process.

 History

 C.W.W Kannangara was Sri Lanka's first Minister of Education.
 On 6 January 1941 three central colleges, Veyangoda, Akuramboda, and Weeraketiya were opened by C.W.W Kannangara, Sri Lanka's first Minister of Education.
 Veyangoda Central College was created by joining three schools.
 They are Veyangoda Swabasha Patashalawa (Sinhala school), English school and Paththalagethara School which were in the same place where the President College, Veyangoda situated today, in the middle of Veyangoda town.

-Later the school was moved into Maligathanna Watta and first building was opened by Mr.D.S.
-Senanayaka on 3 September 1951.
+Later the school was moved into Maligathanna Watta and first building was opened by D. S. Senanayaka on 3 September 1951.

-The school originally had 20 class rooms and two hostels, one for girls and one for boys, and two buildings for Home science and Vocational Training.
-Now there are 51 class rooms, an agriculture unit, a computer resource center and a computer lab in the college.
+The school originally had 20 classrooms and two hostels, one for girls and one for boys, and two buildings for home science and vocational training.
+Now there are 51 classrooms, an agriculture unit, a computer resource centre and a computer lab in the college.
 Every pupil is entered to the college who passes the Grade 5 Scholarship Examination or G.C.E(O/L) Examination with highest results.

-The College today

-Today the school educates close to 3000 students.
-To accomplish this task the school is fully equipped with all the required facilities such as lecture halls, science & computer laboratories, auditoriums etc. This includes the 'College Hall' which is looks like a national theatre.
-For many years the school has maintained an excellent academic record with its students achieving the highest grades at all national exams held annually.
-The main medium of education had been English, however with Sinhala becoming the official language.
-Since 2002 English has been reintroduced as a medium of education at the College.
-Students may select one of the two mediums to conduct their studies in.

-Sport And School Bands are the major parts of Veyangoda Central since the olden days.
-Therefore, the school has developed its sports infrastructure to the finest standards.

-Latest rankings of the college

-Bandaranayake Central College is performing top ranks throughout all the schools in Sri Lanka.